zed-industries/zed/docs/src/configuring-zed.md

 }
 ```

-2. Hide scrollbar in project panel
+2. Hide scrollbar in the project panel

 ```json
 {